- Categories:

 National Moscow Mule Day FAQs

-Why does the Moscow mule have to be in a copper mug?
+Why is a Moscow Mule traditionally served in a copper mug?

 National Moscow Mule Day Activities